stanford-crfm/mistral/docs/index.rst

 Mistral combines Hugging Face 🤗, DeepSpeed, and Weights & Biases with additional tools , helpful scripts, and documentation to facilitate:

+* incorporating new pre-training datasets
+* dataset preprocessing
 * training large models with multiple GPU's and nodes
 * monitoring and logging of model training
-* incorporating new pre-training datasets
 * performing evaluation and measuring bias